 Therefore, covered entities and business associates are well-advised, with respect to an impermissible use or disclosure, to maintain documentation that all required notifications were made, or, alternatively, documentation to demonstrate that notification was not required.

-Documentation covered entities should keep, to provide proof that notification was not required, includes the HIPAA-required breach notification rule risk assessment demonstrating a low probability that the protected health information has been compromised by the impermissible use or disclosure.
+Documentation covered entities should keep, to provide proof that notification was not required, includes the HIPAA Breach Notification Rule risk assessment demonstrating a low probability that the protected health information has been compromised by the impermissible use or disclosure.

-Covered entities are also required to comply with certain administrative requirements with respect to breach notification.
+Covered entities are also required to comply with certain administrative requirements with respect to HIPAA breach reporting.
 For example, covered entities must:

 - Maintain written policies and procedures regarding breach notification;